JeanetteMueller/OpenPerseverance/README.md

 ## Rover brain
 The Rover runs on a Raspberry Pi Zero with 3 MotorController Boards and a Servo Shield.
 All Programming is done in python (i am new with python so this would be a great opportunity to make this project better)

+## Main Body
+### UHF Antenna
+Needs 6 Carbon Rods: 40mm on front, 44mm on center and 41mm on the back. two of each.